cktlco/crew-chief-autovoicepack/README.md

 # from the running container
 > python3 record_elevenlabs_voice.py --eleven_labs_api_key XXXXXXX --voice_id XXXXXXX --voice_name Luis
 ```
-5. The script will generate a folder of ~20 baseline speech audio files based on this voice in the `output/baseline` folder.
+5. The script will generate a folder of ~20 baseline speech audio files based on this voice in the `baseline` folder.
 This folder matches the default location of the `--baseline_audio_dir` parameter used by `generate_voice_pack.py`, so you are now ready to generate a new voice pack based on this `voice_name` (see instructions elsewhere on this page).
 ```
 > python3 generate_voice_pack.py --voice_name 'Luis' ...
 ```